-2.7.7 Junior
+3.7.7 Junior

-Junior Teams must represent a CMP-affiliated state association or CMP-affiliated club.
-Firing members of Junior teams must be eligible to compete as Juniors under Rule 2.6.3 a).
+Junior Teams must represent a CMP-affiliated state association or CMPaffiliated club.
+Firing members of Junior teams must be eligible to compete as Juniors under Rule 3.6.3 a).

-2.7.8 At-Large Junior
+3.7.8 At-Large Junior

-Junior teams that do not meet the residency requirements in Rule 2.6.9 may compete as At-Large Junior Teams if the match program permits participation by At-Large Junior Teams.
+Junior teams that do not meet the residency requirements in Rule 3.6.9 may compete as At-Large Junior Teams if the match program permits participation by At-Large Junior Teams.

-2.7.9 Law Enforcement
+3.7.9 Law Enforcement

 Teams must represent organized federal, state, county or municipal law enforcement agencies.
-Law Enforcement team members must be eligible in accordance with Rule 2.6.3.
+Law Enforcement team members must be eligible in accordance with Rule 3.6.3.

-2.8 New Shooters, National Trophy Team Matches
+3.8 New Shooters, National Trophy Team Matches

 Every team entered in a National Trophy Team Match, except a Junior Team or a Law Enforcement Team, must have one firing member who is a new shooter.
-Junior, Law Enforcement, State National Guard and Out-of-Competition Team members may be granted additional new shooter eligibility in accordance with Rules 2.9 and 2.10.
+Junior, Law Enforcement, State National Guard and Out-of-Competition Team members may be granted additional new shooter eligibility in accordance with Rules 3.9 and 3.10.
 The purpose of the team new shooter requirement is to encourage participating organizations to continually recruit and develop new shooters.

-2.8.1 New Shooter Definition
+3.8.1 New Shooter Definition

-A new shooter is a team firing member who has not previously fired in that particular National Trophy Team Match, in competition (see Rule 2.9.3), except that starting in 2023, Civilian competitors retain new shooter eligibility for two years.
+A new shooter is a team firing member who has not previously fired in that National Trophy Team Match, in competition (see Rule 3.9.3), except that starting in 2023, Civilian competitors retain new shooter eligibility for two years.
 Civilian competitors who fired as new shooters in 2022 may fire as new shooters one additional year.
-Civilian competitors who fired as new shooters prior to 2022, and who have not subsequently fired in that National Trophy Team Match a second or additional time, may fire as new shooters one additional year.
+Civilian competitors who fired as new shooters by fired as new shooters one additional year.
+Civilian competitors who fired as new shooters one additional year.
+The National time, may fire as new shooters one additional year.
 The National Trophy Rifle Team Match and the National Trophy Infantry Team Match are separate events, so a competitor may be a new firing member in one and an old firing member in the other.

-2.8.2 Active Service, Reserve, and National Guard Teams
+3.8.2 Active Service, Reserve, and National Guard Teams

 The new shooter on an Active Service, Reserve or National Guard team may be a shooter who has fired no more than once as a junior on a Civilian Team.
-A National Guard competitor who has not competed as a new shooter while firing as a Junior on a Civilian Team (Rule 2.8.4) may compete once as a new shooter on a State National Guard Team and once as a new shooter on a team representing the National Guard-at-large.
+A National Guard competitor who has not competed as a new shooter while firing as a Junior on a Civilian Team (Rule 3.8.4) may compete once as a new shooter on a State National Guard Team and once as a new shooter on a team representing the National Guard-at-large.

-2.8.3 Junior Members of Junior Teams
+3.8.3 Junior Members of Junior Teams

-Juniors who fire as members of Junior Teams (Rule 2.7.7) shall not lose their eligibility to compete as new shooters on other teams.
+Juniors who fire as members of Junior Teams (Rule 3.7.7) shall not lose their eligibility to compete as new shooters on other teams.

-2.8.4 Junior Members of Civilian Teams
+3.8.4 Junior Members of Civilian Teams